 Construction began in 1872 under the watchful eye of Orlando Metcalf Poe, a U.S. Army officer and engineer who supervised the building of many early lighthouses on the Great Lakes.
 The main building, designed in the Italianate style of architecture, was completed in June 1873, along with the 113-foot-tall brick tower.
 The lighthouse was finally lit in March 1874, its second-order Fresnel lens becoming the largest type of optic used on the Great Lakes.

 The Grosse Point Lighthouse was automated in 1934, and remained operational until 1941, at which time it was extinguished under the National Air Raid Protection Plan of World War II.
 The light station was then turned over to the City of Evanston in 1945 and became the responsibility of the Lighthouse Park District.
 It was relit a year later as a private aid to navigation and was added to the National Register of Historic Places in 1976.
-It remains operational under the supervision of the Lighthouse Park District.
+It was designated a National Historic Landmark in 1999 and remains operational under the supervision of the Lighthouse Park District.